 McNair tuition scholarships are for students who have completed a McNair Undergraduate Scholars program at a US university.
 Past McNair Undergraduate Scholars are eligible for a tuition scholarship (for up to 15 hours each semester) if they are unable to find other funding (e.g. assistantships or fellowships) at The University of Alabama.
 Please contact Andrew Goodliffe for more information.

-The Graduate School provides supplemental funding for graduate student research projects and travel to present research results at conferences.
-Departments may submit as many nominations as they deem appropriate, provided that each nomination be matched at least 1:1 with non-Graduate School funds.
+The Graduate School provides supplemental funding for graduate student research projects and for graduate student travel to present research results at conferences.
+Students may submit a maximum of one Conference request and one Research request per year (A “year” is defined as Fall/Spring/Summer).

 Conference Awards are reserved for graduate students who have been accepted to present personally their own research (or creative activity) at a national or international meeting of their discipline’s major academic/professional organization.
 For Research Awards, priority will be given to thesis, pre-dissertation, and dissertation research.
-Due to the recent increase in the funding amounts per conference, students will be limited to a maximum of one Conference Award and one Research award per year (“year” is defined as Fall/Spring/Summer).

-Semester | Deadline* |
+Semester Deadline*

-Fall Proposals | Late August |
+Fall Proposals Late August

-Spring Proposals | Late January |
+Spring Proposals Late January

-Summer Proposals | Late April |
+Summer Proposals Late April

-*Although every attempt should be made by departments to submit all research and travel proposals by the deadlines for each term, we recognize that last-minute research opportunities present themselves and that student plans may not be complete by these deadlines.
+*Although every attempt should be made to submit all research and travel proposals by the deadlines for each term, we recognize that last-minute research opportunities present themselves and that student plans may not be complete by these deadlines.
 The Graduate School will gladly consider requests submitted after the deadline, pending the availability of funding.
 After the three major deadlines, requests will be reviewed at the end of each month.

 Please contact Ms. Catherine Doughty-Walker in the Graduate School, at cedoughty@ua.edu, or Dean Susan Carvalho at scarvalho@ua.edu, if you need further information.